sparkflows/fire-tools/databricks-notebook-apps/campaign-analytics/README.md

 # Retail Campaign Analytics Data Exploration

-This repository contains a Jupyter notebook titled **ExploringDataCampaignAnalytics** that analyzes campaign data using various Python data analysis libraries.
+This repository contains a Databricks notebook titled **campaign_analytics.ipynb** that analyzes campaign data using various Python data analysis libraries.
 Additionally, the notebook integrates with the **Fire Notebook SDK** to manage the outputs.

 ## Overview